Convolution Algebras: Relational Convolution, Generalised Modalities and Incidence Algebras: Modalities over Segments

 Next we show how the partial and relational semigroups and the Allen-style segment relations introduced above yield a semantics for generalised unary Halpern-Shoham modalities over segment functions in the context of incidence or convolution algebras.
-Since forward and backward modalities are both available, modalities corresponding to the relations in \reffig{fig:Allen1} can be defined by using $\B$, $\E$ and $\A$ only.
+Because forward and backward modalities are both available, modalities corresponding to the relations in \reffig{fig:Allen1} can be defined by using only $\B$, $\E$ and $\A$.

-For a segment $x\in S(\calP)$ and quantale-valued function $f:S(\calP)\to \calQ$, the intended semantics is as follows: \begin{itemize} \item $\FDia{\B} f\, x$ means that $f$ is applied to some beginning segment of $x$; \item $\FDia{\E} f\, x$ means that $f$ is applied to some ending segment of $x$; \item $\FDia{\A} f\, x$ means that $f$ is applied to some segment that starts precisely where $x$ ends. \end{itemize} We leave it to the reader to check that this is indeed consistent with the definitions of unary modalities in Section~\ref{sec:modal-binary-relat}.